Modeling of a charged dielectric interface: Comparison of the continuum and discrete lattice representations of surface charges

-Clearly, as $z/l \ll 1$, the electrostatic force of a point charge near the discretely charged interface can become significantly larger compared to that of the continuum model, meaning discretely charged pattern enhances the ion-surface correlation.
-This provides an intuitive understanding of stronger charge reversal in the model of discrete surface charges\cite{wang2016examining,wang2017ion}.
+Clearly, as $z/l \ll 1$, the electrostatic force of a point charge near the discretely charged interface can become significantly larger compared to that from the continuum model, indicating discretely charged pattern can enhance the ion-surface correlation.
+This provides an intuitive understanding of the so-called ``giant charge reversal'' observed in simulations\cite{wang2016examining,wang2017ion}.

-When $\delta_x$ and $\delta_y$ are nonzero, the numerical data suggests that the lateral ion distribution should be different in the two models.
-For discretely charged surfaces with a large lattice spacing, the surface counterions are mainly trapped near the surface charges.
-However, for the continuous model, the lateral distribution is uniform.
-This argument has been confirmed by simulations where they observe strong counterion binding (or localization) around the surface charged groups~\cite{calero2010interaction,wang2016examining}.
+When $\delta_x$ and $\delta_y$ are nonzero, the numerical data (Fig.~\ref{fig:Fig2}) suggests that the lateral ion distribution is non-uniform in the discrete surface-charge model.
+For discretely charged surfaces with a large lattice spacing, the surface counterions are localized and binding around individual charged beads, as confirmed by simulations~\cite{wang2016examining,calero2010interaction}.
+We also note the connection to the recent experimental observation where multivalent ions induce lateral structural inhomogeneities in polyelectrolyte brushes near surfaces~\cite{yu17}.